Sugar-Containing Drinks And Liver Disease: The Hidden Dangers

 References

 1. Malik, V. S., & Hu, F. B. (2015).
-Fructose and Cardiometabolic Health: What the Evidence From Sugar-Sweetened Beverages Tells Us.
-Journal of the American College of Cardiology, 66(14), 1615-1624.
+Fructose and cardiometabolic health: Evidence from sugar-sweetened beverages.
+Journal of the American College of Cardiology, 66(14), 1615–1624.

 2. Abdelmalek, M. F., & Diehl, A. M. (2018).
-Nonalcoholic Fatty Liver Disease as a Nexus of Metabolic and Hepatic Diseases.
-Cell Metabolism, 27(1), 22-41.
+Nonalcoholic fatty liver disease as a nexus of metabolic and hepatic diseases.
+Cell Metabolism, 27(1), 22–41.

 3. Softic, S., Gupta, M. K., & Kahn, C. R. (2017).
-Role of Dietary Fructose and Hepatic De Novo Lipogenesis in Fatty Liver Disease.
-Digestive Diseases and Sciences, 62(5), 1282-1293.
+Dietary fructose and hepatic de novo lipogenesis in fatty liver disease.
+Digestive Diseases and Sciences, 62(5), 1282–1293.

 4. Ma, J., Fox, C. S., Jacques, P. F., Speliotes, E. K., Hoffmann, U., Smith, C. E., … & McKeown, N. M. (2015).
-Sugar-Sweetened Beverage Consumption Is Associated With Change of Visceral Adipose Tissue Over 6 Years of Follow-Up.
-Circulation, 131(4), 370-378.
+Sugar-sweetened beverage consumption and visceral adipose tissue over 6 years.
+Circulation, 131(4), 370–378.

 5. Hu, F. B. (2013).
-Resolved: there is sufficient scientific evidence that decreasing sugar-sweetened beverage consumption will reduce the prevalence of obesity and obesity-related diseases.
-Obesity Reviews, 14(8), 606-619.
+Decreasing SSB consumption to reduce obesity and related diseases: Evidence summary.
+Obesity Reviews, 14(8), 606–619.